 Question #2 What are Some of the Common Yoga Poses that can Cause Wrist Pain or Injury?

 Usually, it is the weight-bearing poses that lead to wrist pain or an injury.
 In addition to the poses mentioned above, here are some other common yoga postures that stress the wrists.
 As such, these poses (or their variations) should always be practised with caution.

 - Bakasana (Crane Pose)

 - Mayurasana (Peacock Pose)

 - Chakrasana or Urdhva Dhanurasan (Wheel Pose or Upward-Facing Bow Pose)

 If you are wondering how to protect your wrists during yoga, then using props is one of the recommended ways.
 Yoga props are designed to let you reach the ground more easily and without stretching your wrists too much.
-It also helps to keep the wrists in a neutral position, and reduces the pressure on your wrists during practice.
-In the meanwhile, ensuring that your core muscles and spine gets adequately stretched and strengthened.
+It also helps to keep the wrists in a neutral position and reduces the pressure on your wrists during practice.
+In the meanwhile, ensure that your core muscles and spine get adequately stretched and strengthened.